Cyprus cat: History

-A paper by J.-D. Vigne, et al., concluded in 2004 that the discovery of Near Eastern wildcat (Felis silvestris lybica) remains in a 9,500-year-old grave in Cyprus is the oldest example to date of a cat in close association with humans.
-Archaeologists led by Jean Guillain working at the Neolithic site of Shillourokambos uncovered carefully interred remains of a cat alongside human remains and decorative artifacts, on an island separated from the mainland since before human habitation, thus indicating human introduction of cats to the area.
+A 2004 study by MNHN's J.-D. Vigne et al. concluded that the discovery of Near Eastern wildcat (Felis silvestris lybica) remains in a 9,500-year-old grave in Cyprus was the oldest example of a cat in close association with humans discovered so far.
+Archaeologists led by Jean Guilaine of EHESS Toulouse working at the Neolithic site of Shillourokambos uncovered carefully interred remains of a cat about 8 months old alongside human remains and decorative artifacts, on an island separated from the mainland since before human habitation, thus indicating human introduction of cats to the area.
 "Examination showed that a small pit or grave had been deliberately dug out, and the body of the cat was placed in it, then rapidly covered."
 The cat skeleton pre-dates Egyptian depictions of cats by 4,000 years or more.
-There is no evidence that modern cats of any variety are descended from ancient Cypriot wildcats; nevertheless both WCF and TICA have uncritically repeated breeder claims of such descent.